shograti/rci-npm-package/README.md

 npm install rci-datepicker
 ```

-Import the component in your projet
+Import the component in your project

 ```jsx
 import DatePicker from "rci-date-picker";